-Redundancies have always been a way of life in the City, but in the current economic climate, when many organisations are merging, some have recruitment freezes and many others are considering the future warily because of the COVID-19 pandemic, being at risk of redundancy, or the spectre of redundancy can be especially worrying.
+Redundancies have always been a way of life in the City, but in the current economic climate, when many organisations are merging, some have recruitment freezes and many others are considering relocating, being at risk of redundancy can be especially worrying.

-Follow our tips for dealing with a potential redundancy to ensure you get the best chance of keeping your role, and the best compensation if you do not.
+Follow our top tips for redundancy to ensure you get the best chance of keeping your role, and the best compensation if you do not.